-The NIH has mandated that all organizations that come under NIH regulations have an Institutional Biosafety Committee (IBC).
-To ensure compliance with the various administrative control measures, UTHealth has established formalized procedures for obtaining approval to use recombinant or synthetic nucleic acid molecules and potentially infectious agents.
-PI's are required to develop protocols and ensure that laboratory safety procedures are followed in the workplace.
+The NIH Guidelines, which are applicable to research conducted at UTHealth Houston, require the institution to establish and maintain an Institutional Biosafety Committee (IBC).
+To ensure compliance with the various administrative control measures, UTHealth Houston has established formalized procedures for obtaining approval to use recombinant or synthetic nucleic acid molecules and potentially infectious agents.
+Pl's are required to develop protocols and ensure that laboratory safety procedures are followed in the workplace.
 Before the use of any biological agents or recombinant or synthetic nucleic acids can begin, an IBC approved protocol must be in place.

 Use of Infectious Microorganisms: A completed Protocol Application (for application instructions see Appendix 2) must be submitted to the IBC for any planned work with recombinant or synthetic nucleic acid molecules or require Biosafety Level 2 (BSL-2) containment or greater.
 Applications must be approved by the IBC prior to introducing the organism into the workplace.
-Protocols can be submitted with a valid UT username and password, using the online protocol submission form found at the following link: https://safety-assistant.uth.edu/EHSAQuestionnaire/EHSAWebisapi.dll?protocol=BIO.
+Protocols can be submitted with a valid UTHealth Houston username and password, using the online protocol submission form found at the following link: